Naperville · Wheaton · Glen Ellyn · Downers Grove · Joliet · Plainfield · Bolingbrook

-DuPage County Real Estate Closing Attorney
+DuPage & Will County Real Estate Closing Attorney

-Residential Closings in DuPage County
+Residential Closings in DuPage & Will Counties

 Emalfarb Law LLC handles residential closings for buyers and sellers throughout DuPage County.
 We review and negotiate the Multi-Board Residential Real Estate Contract, manage the attorney review period, examine title commitments, coordinate with lenders and title companies, and represent you at the closing table.
 Our goal is to identify and resolve potential issues before they become problems, so that your closing proceeds on schedule and without surprises.